 This can be due to an issue with an unfinished WordPress update.

 - Whenever you update a plugin or theme, WordPress puts your site in maintenance mode.
 If the update is interrupted for some reason, then it stays on maintenance mode.

 Update your WordPress installation manually.

 Remove your .maintenance file from the root directory through the FTP or file manager.

 So, there you have it!
 In this article, we discussed ten of the most common WordPress errors.

 You might have noticed that the troubleshooting parts are similar for almost every error that we’ve discussed.
 This is because, at its core, all WordPress errors can be resolved from the backend.
 Once you have a grip on solving them, it’ll make the debugging even more manageable.

-WordPress, like every other platform, comes with its fair share of flaws.
-For this article, our parting words would be not to get so worked up with those flaws but instead research and solve them.
+WordPress, like every other platform, comes with its fair share of problems.
+For this article, our parting words would be not to get so worked up with those problems but instead research and solve them.

 Is troubleshooting WordPress errors too much for you?
 Contact for custom WordPress development services.